Got 48 hours in Killarney? Here we suggest how to best spend two days in this beautiful Irish town.

 If you are looking for great Irish food, Murphy’s of Killarney is one to look for.
 This hotel offers a menu full of great Irish pub food, and they pull a good pint too.
 If you are looking for something a bit more illustrious, the hotel also has the famous ‘Lord of Kenmare’ restaurant, which has a delicious section.

-Killarney is also renowned for its nightlife, and virtually every pub offers live music, DJs, and dancing.
+Killarney is also renowned for its nightlife, and virtually every pub in Killarney offers live music, DJs, and dancing.
 In particular, make sure to check out John M. Reidy’s, and if you are looking to stay out late check out the nightclubs The Grand and McSorley’s.

 Day 2: Taking the scenic route